Oksoko avarsan: History of discovery

 The first specimen of Oksoko, MPC-D 100/33, was discovered in 1974 by the Soviet-Mongolian Palaeontological Expedition at the Bügiin Tsav locality in the Nemegt Formation of Mongolia.
 It is represented by a partial subadult postcranial skeleton.
+Although MPC-D 100/33 has been largely referred as a paratype of Heyuannia, this specimen shares several traits with other specimens of Oksoko including a reduced third metacarpal.
 The holotype specimen is a block of an assemblage of three individuals buried in life positions that has been labelled as MPC-D 102/110.

 The first individual, subcatalogued as MPC-D 102/110a, is a partial skeleton of a juvenile preserving the skull, cervical vertebrae, pelvis, hindlimbs, and caudal vertebrae.
 Another specimen in this block is represented by MPC-D 102/110b, a large quadrate and quadratojugal.
 The third specimen in this assemblage is MPC-D 102/110c, a juvenile postcranial skeleton.
-This block was in 2006 confiscated from poachers by the General Intelligence Agency of Mongolia along with a fourth specimen, MPC-D 102/11, representing a partial juvenile skeleton preserving the skull.
-They were later returned to the Mongolian Palaeontological Center on December 14 during the same year, where they were posteriorly prepared by professionals.
 Both specimens share taphonomical traits, such as the death pose, sediments and preservation state, which may suggest that MPC-D 102/11 is part of the holotype block assemblage.

-Though the exact localities of these specimens are currently unknown due to their theft, the color of their sediments and geochemical analyses confirm their provenance from the Nemegt Formation.
-Another, and isolated specimen was collected in 1998 at the Guriliin Tsav locality by a joint expedition from the Hayashibara Museum of Natural Sciences and the Mongolian Palaeontological Center.
+Another, isolated specimen was collected in 1998 at the Guriliin Tsav locality by a joint expedition from the Hayashibara Museum of Natural Sciences and the Mongolian Palaeontological Centre.
 It was catalogued as MPC-D 102/12 and represents postcranial skeleton of an adult individual.

+In 2006 this block was confiscated from poachers by the General Intelligence Agency of Mongolia along with a fourth specimen, MPC-D 102/11, representing a partial juvenile skeleton preserving the skull.
+They were later returned to the Mongolian Palaeontological Center on December 14 during the same year, where they were posteriorly prepared by professionals.
+Though the exact localities of these specimens are currently unknown due to their theft, although the colour of their sediments and geochemical analyses confirm their provenance from the Nemegt Formation.

-All of the specimens were later assigned to the new genus and type species Oksoko avarsan, named in 2020 by the paleontologists Gregory F. Funston, Tsogtbaatar Chinzorig, Khishigjav Tsogtbaatar, Yoshitsugu Kobayashi, Corwin Sullivan and Philip J. Currie.
+To date, Oksoko is unequivocally known from at least two localities of the Nemegt Formation: Bügiin Tsav and Guriliin Tsav.
+All of these four specimens comprise at least six individuals.
+They were later assigned to the new genus and type species Oksoko avarsan, named in 2020 by the paleontologists Gregory F. Funston, Tsogtbaatar Chinzorig, Khishigjav Tsogtbaatar, Yoshitsugu Kobayashi, Corwin Sullivan and Philip J. Currie.
 The generic name, Oksoko, is derived from Öksökö, one of the multiple triple-headed eagles in the Altaic mythologies, in reference to the holotypic block assemblage preserving three skulls.
 The specific name, O. avarsan, is taken from the Mongolian word аварсан (avarsan, meaning rescued) given that specimens of the genus were redeemed from fossil poachers.

-Although MPC-D 100/33 has been largely referred as a paratype of Heyuannia, this specimen shares several traits with other specimens of Oksoko including a reduced third metacarpal.
-To date, Oksoko is unequivocally known from at least two localities of the Nemegt Formation: Bügiin Tsav and Guriliin Tsav.